johnalison/obsidian-notes/Journal/17 October 2024 Thursday.md

 Home...

-# Dinner with Zuke and Latimer at Sharatorn
+# Dinner with Zuke and Latimer at Sheraton

-# Stymo at the hard rock
+# Stymo at the Hard Rock  !